7. Settings Page¶

 Emergency Mode may be used if you are having account issues (i.e. the app doesn’t recognise your subscription).
 It can be used once a year and lasts for 3 days so that you have a chance to get in touch with us and sort out any problems.

-The top section of the database screen lists the current active AIRAC cycle, and any pending cycle (note: there is not always a pending cycle).
+The top section of the database screen lists the current active AIRAC cycle, and any pending cycle (if available).
 The current cycle should always be selected, however you are able to switch to the pending cycle in order to check on new upcoming data - just ensure that you switch back to the current cycle afterwards!
 The bottom section shows which regions are available to you based on your subscription/s.
-The database for each region contains the list of maps for that region (not the actual maps themselves) and the waypoints for that region.
+The database for each region contains various information such as the waypoints for that region, and the list of maps for that region (not the actual maps themselves though, these must be downloaded using the Downloads system).
 A tick on the right indicates a region database is active.
 If you are experiencing issues you can untick and re-tick a region to force a fresh download of the database.

 The Downloads screen shows a list of regions as selected on the Database page, along with some options for the automatic downloads system.